 - Financial services organisations suffered much more losses compared to those in non-financial services industries;

-- 75% of major fraud were committed by insiders as compared to 25% by outsiders;
+- 75% of major fraud was committed by insiders as compared to 25% by outsiders;

 - In terms of overall fraud, which takes into consideration of all fraud reported by respondents, the vast majority of incidences were associated with outsiders (84% for financial services organisations and 96% for non-financial services organisations);